yaojianpin/acts/README.md

 ## Model Usage

 The model is a yaml format file. where there are different type of node, including [`Workflow`], [`Branch`], [`Step`] and [`Act`].
 Every workflow can have more steps, a step can have more branches.
-In a step, it consists of many acts to complete the step task, such as 'req', 'msg', 'each', 'chain', 'set', 'expose' and so on. these acts are responsible to act with client or do a single task simplely.
+In a step, it consists of many acts to complete the step task, such as 'irq', 'msg', 'each', 'chain', 'set', 'expose' and so on. these acts are responsible to act with client or do a single task simplely.

 The `run` property is the script based on `javascript` The `inputs` property can be set the initialzed vars in each node.